-Discover what to see in the night sky in February 2021 including Mars and the band of the Milky Way.
+Discover what to see in the night sky in February 2022, including the planet Venus returning as the 'Morning Star' and the Winter Hexagon

 by Patricia Skelton, Astronomy Education Officer